PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 19:58:43
+Last updated: 2024-04-02 19:59:17
-Random Quote: At the center of your being, you have the answer; you know who you are, and you know what you want. - Laozi
+Random Quote: Life is what you make of it.
+Always has been, always will be. - Grandma Moses